mitchell-pritchett/pdse_ai_workshop/README.md

 ## Reference

-Codes are based on the codes of the book, *Deep Learning from Scratch* *Hands-On Machine Learning with Scikit-Learn, Keras & Tensorflow* and CS231n of Stanford University
+Codes are based on the codes of the book, *Deep Learning from Scratch*, *Hands-On Machine Learning with Scikit-Learn, Keras & Tensorflow* and CS231n of Stanford University
 Thank you for open sourcing the code.
 Korean Version: https://github.com/WegraLee/deep-learning-from-scratch.git
 Original: https://github.com/oreilly-japan/deep-learning-from-scratch.git